void-linux/void-docs/src/config/media/pulseaudio.md

 needed.

 There are several methods of allowing PulseAudio to access to audio devices.
-The simplest one is to make use of the `audio` group.
+The simplest one is to add your user to the `audio` group.
 Alternatively, you can use a session manager, like `elogind`.